MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-conv-state-chat-disconnect.md

 - Moves the chat from an **Open** to **Closed** state, so the agent knows that there's no customer to respond to.

 - Moves the chat from an **Active** to **Wrap-up** state, and updates agent capacity, so the agent knows that the customer isn't available.
-As an administrator, you can configure the wrap-up capacity.
+You can block or unblock agent capacity in the workstream.
 More information: [Wrap-up state](oc-conversation-state.md#wrap-up)

 - Record an automated message in the transcript to indicate that the customer has disconnected.
 More information: [Configure automated messages](configure-automated-message.md#preconfigured-automated-message-triggers)